-Finally, by looking at the most popular features and offerings of each broker, we can really see the differences between the two.
+Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
 Just2Trade has virtual trading, Charles Schwab doesn't.
-For mobile trading, Just2Trade supports the iPhone App and Android App while Charles Schwab supports the iPhone App, iPad App and Android App.
-Online banking is also used by many clients, and multiple brokerages provide these services.
-Clients can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans at Charles Schwab while clients at Just2Trade can have none of these.
-All things considered, when it comes to platform tools, research, and trading via smartphone, Charles Schwab posted awards for Best in Class - Platforms & Tools and Best in Class - Research in 2014, while Just2Trade found itself with none of these.
+Taking a look at mobile trading, Just2Trade supports the iPhone App and Android App while Charles Schwab supports the iPhone App, iPad App and Android App.
+Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
+Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are available to clients of Charles Schwab while Just2Trade offers customers none of these.